-This service offers a variety of propagation models for different purposes, all of which are open source so you can examine the algorithms used for your piece of mind.
+This service offers a variety of propagation models for different purposes.
 For maximum speed the models are all written in a low level language (C++).
 Feedback from radio professionals and developers is encouraged to optimise the models where possible.

 Find your perfect model

 We've pre-computed path loss curves for all supported frequencies within our API so you can compare models.
 Models with high attenuation are conservative and models with low attenuation are optimistic.

 This service uses the Irregular Terrain Model version 7, also known as the 'Longley Rice' model.

 The ITM model is a long standing general purpose model developed by the US NTIA and used by the FCC which meets most radio engineering requirements for frequencies between 20 MHz and 20 GHz.
 It is suitable for everything RF from handheld VHF walkie-talkies to SHF microwave links.
 It factors in electromagnetic theory, terrain features, ground clutter, diffraction and radio measurements to predict the attenuation of a radio signal at a given point on the earth.

 With the addition of reliability (time and situations) as a percentage the model can be tuned to be compliant with TSB-10 (Revision F) standards for microwave communications which defines a reliability of 80% for a long term loss and 99% for a short term loss.